TonyBlanco/analisis_cabalistico_alma/docs/SCID5_IMPLEMENTATION.md

 ## Overview

-SCID-5 (Structured Clinical Interview for DSM-5) module implemented as a holistic exploration tool for therapists in the clinical workspace.
+SCID-5 (Structured Clinical Interview for DSM-5) module implemented as a holistic exploration tool for professionals in the holistic workspace.

 **Status**: ✅ Implemented and committed (commit: f45c8ae3)